wissemb11/Vue3-vue-cli-service/README.md

 > This is the repository for WB Router 4 (for Vue 3)

 ---
-# Template for creating chrome extensions using vue + vuetify
+# Template for creating Vue3-COMPOSITION-API  served by @vue/cli-service

-this is based on [Kocal/vue-web-extension](https://github.com/Kocal/vue-web-extension/) so thank you Kocal

 ## Installation